☰ Menu

 Starts With Yes The beginning of the text Email starts with “admin”

-Note: Email Autocomplete fields do not have Exists or Does Not Exist operators.
-If you need to check for empty email fields, consider using a standard Text email field instead.
+Note: Email Autocomplete fields do not support Exists or Does Not Exist.
+If you need to check for empty email fields, use a standard Text email field instead.

 Summary Table